bbalage/JSCanvasGameCourse/docs/lesson2.md

 ### **Task 2:** (easy)

 Change the Tank (and `ScenePlay`), so the rotation will be stored in radian.
 The constructor of Tank should still take it in degrees.
-Did the FPS change?